ozcodex/meye/README.md

-charge numbers colors if a mod was applied create subtypes and specializations change flags to spanish
+charge numbers colors if a mod was applied create subtypes and specializations change flags to spanish change modifications to spanish mix object.json and dictionary.json test restrictions on CLI

 v2:
 add more types of common objects